mavideniz/Dev-Tool-AI/README.md

 ## 🛠️Installation

 - Clone this project: https://github.com/mavideniz/Dev-Tool-AI.git
-- Open the terminal and navigate to the project directory: cd Dev-Tool-AI
-- Install the required pods: pod install
 - Open the Dev-Tool-AI App.xcworkspace file in Xcode.
 - Press Command + R to run the application.
 - Enter your API Key.